DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

     echo -e "alias setisis='. /usgs/cpkgs/isis3/isis3mgr_scripts/initIsisCmake.sh'" >> ~/.bashrc
     ```

-## New Environmental Variable Meanings
+## Environmental Variables and Common Directories

+***$ISISROOT points to either:***

+- (For Dev) The CMake build directory
+  `ISISROOT=/codedirectory/ISIS3/build`

-`$ISISROOT` is no longer the ISIS3 source directory. `$ISISROOT` is now either the CMake build directory for development or the install directory for running a deployed copy of ISIS.
+- (For Production) The install directory for running a deployed copy of ISIS.
+  `ISISROOT=$CONDA_PREFIX`

+***$ISISDATA***
+Points to the NAIF SPICE Kernels, which contain spacecraft geometric and timing information that ISIS needs to process and align spacecraft images.
+This data must be downloaded, unless you are using the [SpiceQL web service](../../how-to-guides/SPICE/using-web-spice-in-isis-and-ale.md).
+See [ISIS Data Area](../../how-to-guides/environment-setup-and-maintenance/isis-data-area.md) for more info on how to download and set up `ISISDATA`.

+***$ISISTESTDATA***
+Points to data for legacy ISIS Makefile tests.
+This data must be downloaded.
+See [ISIS Test Data](../../how-to-guides/isis-developer-guides/obtaining-maintaining-submitting-test-data.md).

+***Source Directory*** (`ISIS3/isis`):
-* **Source Directory**: Where the ISIS source code lives, the lowercase `isis` subdirectory of `ISIS3`.
+Where the ISIS source code lives, the lowercase `isis` subdirectory of `ISIS3`.
 If you are in build, this would be `../isis` as a relative path.

-It could be `/Users/username/src/ISIS3/isis` as an absolute path on someone's machine.
+***Build Directory*** (`ISIS3/build`):
-* **Build Directory**: Where generated project files live (Makefiles, Ninja files, Xcode project, etc.) and where binaries are built to.
-This is where you spend most of your development time.
+Where generated project files live (Makefiles, Ninja files, Xcode project, etc).
+Holds the `bin` directory where binaries are built to.

-## Custom Data and Test Data Directories
+***Custom Data and Test Data***:
-Custom data and test data directories now have to be relative to the new `$ISISROOT`.
-Therefore your data or testdata directories must be at the same hierarchical level as your build or install directories.
+The addition of test data files should be limited.
+Contributions to $ISISTESTDATA are no longer accepted.
+If a [test fixture](../../how-to-guides/isis-developer-guides/writing-isis-tests-with-ctest-and-gtest.md#test-fixtures) requires extra data, that data should be placed in `ISIS3/isis/tests/data`.

 ## Cleaning Builds